Step 1 - Company seeking Capital fills out application.

 171 Pier Avenue #449 Santa Monica, CA 90405

-Marketing Completion Fund is a Media, Marketing and Capital Introduction Company.
-MCF publishes the Completion Fund website which is a resource for Wealth Managers, Family Offices, Angel, High Net Worth, Accredited Investors, Entrepreneurs and Startups to learn about exclusive events and networking opportunities focused on Alternative and Emerging Technology Investing.
+The Completion Fund website is a resource for Wealth Managers, Family Offices, Angel, High Net Worth and Accredited Investors, Entrepreneurs and Startups to learn about exclusive events and networking opportunities focused on Alternative and Emerging Technology Investing.